helldorado/puppet-metainstaller/README.markdown

+# metainstaller #
-# metainstaller # No ready to use in production environnement.
-Stay tuned
+# No ready to use in production environnement #

-This is the metainstaller module.
+# Stay tuned #

 It provides the capability to manage the installation, configuration, users, permissions on a wide range of applications, services and platforms.

 Several types nix platforms (Debian based, RedHat based, FreeBSD) are supported